adeelch9/tron-solidity-design-patterns/projects/Diamond/docs/Diamond.md

 ```

 The `Diamond` contract implements the `IDiamondCut` interface.

-The `IDiamondCut` interface provides a function for cutting the diamond, which is used to add or remove facets from the diamond.
+The `IDiamondCut` interface provides a function declaration for adding, replacing, or removing facets from the diamond.

 The `IDiamondCut` interface has the following functions,enums and structs: